Emile Lauzzana, AIA, LEED AP

 DPS Go Green needs your help!
 Donate now and help pay for project supplies like light meters watt meter, food for events, and t-shirts.
 Contact Emile Lauzzana for more details!

-The Office of Energy Management oversees utility accounts with vendors for electricity, natural gas, district steam, water and sewer.
+The Office of Energy and Sustainability oversees utility accounts with vendors for electricity, natural gas, district steam, water and sewer.
 Management of these accounts includes tracking usage and cost, auditing, rate optimization, and vendor negotiations.
-The Office of Energy Management is also engaged in energy savings initiatives in our schools including the DPS Go Green Challenge.
+The Office of Energy and Sustainability is also engaged in energy savings initiatives in our schools including the DPS Go Green Challenge.

 Impact of Green Schools

 How we use energy in our schools greatly impacts the district’s bottom line, which includes not just financial stability, but also student achievement and community well-being.
 By working to improve environmental factors—including thermal comfort, lighting, sound, and air quality – our students will be more comfortable in class and better able to concentrate on learning.

 Not only does the school environment effect learning outcomes, but it also effects student health.
 When our students are healthier, our communities are healthier.

 To learn more about how green buildings can improve student achievement, click on the American Federation of Teachers report: Building Minds Minding Buildings: Our Union’s Roadmap to Green and Sustainable Schools.

 Detroit Public Schools is developing a comprehensive Sustainability Management Plan (SMP).
 As the plan is developed, we are concurrently implementing best-practices in green and sustainable school management.
 There are many challenges in greening our schools – but for the sake of our students we need to move ahead now implementing best-practices that reduce costs, benefit our community, boost student achievement and prepare our students for the jobs of the future.